About me

 My research takes a multi-disciplinary approach to understand how an agent can achieve autonomy via utilizing its surrounding flow field.
 Natural selection endued swimming and flying animals fascinating abilities in interacting with ambient flow structures for energy saving or information gain, which is unachievable by man-made vehicles.
 Both the unsteady flow physics and the sensory control strategy behind these biological behaviors arouse my interest.
 I utilized methods from computational fluid dynamics (CFD), robo-physical experiments, reduced order modeling, reinforcement learning, and control theory to tackle these problems.
 For futrue direction, I’m curious about applying these knowledges to designing autonomous robots.

-In the first part of my work, we are working on underwater navigation based on local flow sensing.
-This problem is tacled by data-driven methods, e.g. model free reinforcement learning.
+For a single agent, I am specifically working on underwater navigation based on local flow sensing.
+This problem is tackled by data-driven methods, e.g., model-free reinforcement learning.
 Several scenarios are considered.
-In the first scenario, we studied the sensory control strategy of an agnet following a hydrodynamic trail without any visual.
+In the first scenario, we studied the sensory control strategy of an agent following a hydrodynamic trail without any visual.
 The second scenario considered a weak swimmer utilizing the unsteady flow feature to swim against a strong adversial flow.
-The third scenario asked what information of neighbooring fish can be decoded when fishes are swimming in school.
+The third scenario asked what information about neighboring fish can be decoded when fish are swimming in a school.
+We asked the following questions.
+(1) What flow property is the most effective sensory cue, whether it is velocity, pressure, or vorticity?
+(2) Which location is optimal for placing the sensors along the body of the swimmer?
+(3) Under which environments can the policies generalize and have a decent performance, and why?

 Interacting with fluid “in person”